prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/general/partitioning-sizing-packaging/index.md

 lastmod: 2024-03-14T00:00:00.000Z
 draft: false
 review: false
-history: [{date: 2024-03-14T00:00:00.000Z, description: Extracted information from PSI recommendation and extended it where necesseray., issue: KBLFRM-1191}, {date: 2024-03-19T00:00:00.000Z, description: 'Consolidated information about the VEC package, added path format', issue: KBLFRM-1230}]
+history: [{date: 2024-03-14T00:00:00.000Z, description: Extracted information from PSI recommendation and extended it where necesseray., issue: KBLFRM-1191}, {date: 2024-03-19T00:00:00.000Z, description: 'Consolidated information about the VEC package, added path format', issue: KBLFRM-1230}, {date: 2024-10-22T00:00:00.000Z, description: Initial Definition of File-Extension, issue: KBLFRM-1100}]
 classes: null
 menu: {vec-guidelines: {parent: general, weight: 60}}
 weight: 5600
 ---
+## VEC XML Files
+{{< review KBLFRM-1100 >}}
+In general, XML data is structured in individual units of information, kown as documents.
+These documents can be transmitted through various machanisms, such as Web Services, enabling seamless exchange between systems.
+Alternatively, they can be stored within a file system for persistent storage or later retrieval.
+T

+his guideline gives best practices for the [Partitioning and Sizing](#partitioning-and-sizing) of such documents and explains how set of files can be exchanged together as a consistent archive ([VEC-Package](#vec-package))

+{{% callout note %}}
+When storing VEC XML data in the file system the file extension shall be `.vec`.
+{{% /callout %}}

-## Partitioning and Sizing of a VEC XML File
+### Partitioning and Sizing

 In theory it is possible to export all data of a company that relates to the vehicle network in a single VEC XML file.
 However, this is not a very reasonable approach for several reasons.
 Amongst those are: